Texas Hold 'Em

 Recruiting at the “Air and War” Show

-No point in wasting time at the “Air and War Show,” so I began my trek southward, to Millennium Park’s Wrigley Square, where Indivisible Chicago had scheduled an 11:00 AM rally, which Indivisible branded Stand with Texas: Fight the Trump Takeover.
-Similar rallies were scheduled in all 50 states, much like the earlier Good Trouble and No Kings rallies.
-Getting to Michigan Avenue proved tricky given all the pathways that had been closed.
+No point in wasting time at the “Air and War Show,” so I began my trek southward, to Millennium Park’s Wrigley Square, where Indivisible Chicago had scheduled an 11:00 AM rally, branded Stand with Texas: Fight the Trump Takeover.
+Similar rallies were scheduled in all 50 states, much like Indivisible’s earlier Good Trouble and No Kings rallies.
+Getting to Michigan Avenue proved tricky given all the pathways that were already closed to accommodate the “Air and War” show.

 I’d been looking forward to the Texas demonstration all week because I had assumed at least two or three of the Texas legislators who “broke quorum” would show up.
-Yesterday, my hopes were dashed when I read reports that the Texas delegation that had been holed up in Illinois for the last two weeks was scheduled to return home.
-Some media outlets reported Friday as the return date, while others were vaguer, indicating that the return would occur sometime over the weekend.
+Yesterday, my hopes were dashed by reports that the Texas delegation that had been holed up in Illinois for the last two weeks was scheduled to return home.
+Some media outlets gave Friday as the return date, while others were vaguer, indicating an indeterminate time sometime before Monday.

-I hopped a 147 bus outside of 900 North Michigan Avenue.
+I hopped a 147 bus at the stop in front of 900 North Michigan Avenue.
 Within minutes, I was at Millennium Park.
-Thankfully, the park’s security team had opened a separate entrance to Wrigley Square that did require those entering to pass through security screening.
+Thankfully, the park’s security team had opened a separate entrance to Wrigley Square that did not require those entering to pass through security screening.
 After the infamous riots during the 1968 Democratic Convention, the authorities apparently had concluded that Chicago demonstrators were tough enough to fend for themselves.

-While walking to the area reserved for the media, I a joyful feeling suddenly overcame me.
+While walking to the area reserved for the media, I was suddenly overcome by joy.
 Standing in front of me were a dozen or so people wearing distinctive black t-shirts, bearing the Texas map in thick white lines, with the words “Stop the Texas Steal” horizontally bisecting the Texas map.
-Thank God; they had stayed for the rally.
+Thank God; the Texas legislators had stayed for the rally.

-After I finished speaking with the Texas representative, I circulated through the crowd, capturing images of signage and people grazing in Wrigley Square’s shaded grassy areas.
-People were visibly avoiding the sunny areas.
+After I finished speaking with the Texas representative, I circulated through the crowd, capturing images of signage and people seeking shelter from the sun in Wrigley Square’s shaded grassy areas.
 The heat and humidity were already intolerable, even in the shade.

-At some point, people holding large black cards, each with a white letter, appeared in front of the fountain.
+At some point, people holding large black cards, each with a white letter, appeared in front of the Millennium Monument and the associated fountain.
 Once the group holding the cards had formed a semicircle, the words “TEXAS DEMS” were visible, preceded by a card with a “Thumbs-up” symbol.

-Like the Red Sea, the those holding the cards then split into two parts, with “TEXAS” on one side and “DEMS” on the other.
-A microphone stand appeared between the two sides, and then a woman from Indivisible Chicago welcomed everyone with some short remarks.
-She was followed by Illinois Congresswoman Delia Ramirez (D-IL) , who spoke out against Donald J. Trump’s effort to rig the 2026 election through his Texas demand that the Texas congressional map be gerrymandered, thereby turning five Democratic House seats Republican.
+Like the Red Sea, those holding the cards then split into two parts, with “TEXAS” on one side and “DEMS” on the other.
+A microphone stand appeared between the two sides, and Indivisible Chicago Chair Kathy Tholin welcomed everyone.
+Tholin was followed by Illinois Congresswoman Delia Ramirez (D-IL) , who spoke out against Donald J. Trump’s effort to rig the 2026 upcoming midterm election, particularly his demand that the Texas congressional map be gerrymandered to turn five Democratic House seats Republican.

 The Texas Democrats took charge once Ramirez completed her remarks.
-First up, Texas State Representative Ramon Romero, Jr. (D-Fort Worth), who brought a new chant from Texas: “Stand up, Square Up.”
+First up, Texas State Representative Ramon Romero, Jr. (D-Fort Worth), who brought a new chant from Texas: “Stand up, Square Up!”
 The locals were highly receptive, gladly joining in Romero’s chant.
-Romero then went on to describe why Texas Governor Greg Abbott decided to pursue redistricting:
+He then explained why Texas Governor Greg Abbott decided to pursue redistricting:

 Donald Trump called his boy in the Texas House, the governor’s mansion, and he said, “I need five seats.”
 What did he say?
 He kneeled down, and he said, “Yes, my king.”